slatinsky/DiscordChatExporter-frontend/README.md

 - [brussell98/discord-markdown](https://github.com/brussell98/discord-markdown) - for discord markdown rendering

 And for other technologies used in this project - sveltekit, docker, nodejs, nvm, pkg, pyinstaller, http-server.

+This product contains software provided by NGINX and its contributors.

 ## License